ares466/aws-notes/RESOURCEACCESSMANAGER.md

 One of the most common use case for RAM is **shared networking**.

-RAM can be used for shared networking infrastructure like VPCs and subnets.
+RAM can be used for shared networking infrastructure like subnets.
 Participants can provision services into the shared subnets, read and reference network objects, but cannot modify or delete resources owned by the owner or other participants.

 ![RAM - Shared Networking](./static/images/ram_sharedvpc.png)
 *Caption: Account 1 (owner account) creates a VPC and subnets and shares it with Accounts 2 & 3 (participant accounts).
 Accounts 2 and 3 may deploy resources into the shared subnets and interact with other resources via L3 networking, but cannot view or manage other participants' resources.*